abdulnawab916/RedditCloneProject/README.md

 - what is 'yarn'?
 	- open source package manager that helps devs install update and configure and remove package dependencies in JS projects

-# Installing yarn was a bit of a hassle, so I got it to work by doing these commands:
+# Installing yarn was a bit of a hassle, so I got it to work by doing these commands: (My machine is Linux (Ubuntu))
 ```
 sudo apt remove yarn
 sudo apt install curl